FaharasNET

 Identity management strengthens user sovereignty

 Blockchain records help keep your digital identity safe.
 They let you control your own identity online.
-Today, we use things like driver’s licenses and passwords that aren’t really ours.
-These systems are full of our personal info, making it easy for hackers to get in.
+Today, we use things like driver’s licenses and passwords that aren’t ours.
+These systems are full of our info, making it easy for hackers to get in.

-I remember helping many students after a big data breach.
+I remember helping many students after a significant data breach.
 It exposed their Social Security numbers and birthdays.
 It took them months to fix their credit and watch for fraud.
 This shows how bad centralized identity systems can be.

 A decentralized blockchain changes the game for identity.
-You get to keep your own info safe.
-Your personal data is in a digital wallet that you control.
+You get to keep your info safe.
+Your data is in a digital wallet that you control.
 You only share what you need to, keeping the rest private.

 Imagine proving you’re old enough to drink without sharing your whole life story.
 This way, you keep your privacy while showing you’re who you say you are.
 Your identity is safe because it’s on a blockchain, which is hard to change.